micmejia/bible-dump/AMPC/Matthew/Matt 11.md

-At that time Jesus began to say, I thank You, Father, Lord of heaven and earth [and [^h]I acknowledge openly _and_ joyfully to Your honor], that You have hidden these things from the wise _and_ clever and learned, and revealed them to babies [to the [^i]childish, untaught, and unskilled].
+At that time Jesus began to say, I thank You, Father, Lord of heaven and earth [and I acknowledge openly _and_ joyfully to Your honor], that You have hidden these things from the wise _and_ clever and learned, and revealed them to babies [to the childish, untaught, and unskilled].